 A really great way to boost your credibility and visibility is to get your name out there by doing something that’s worth talking about.

 Become successful in your field and stay consistent with all that you do.
-Over time, people will see you, notice the things that you’re doing, and will eventually want to highlight you.
+Over time, people will see you, notice the things that you’re doing, and an influencer marketing agency will eventually want to highlight you.

 Back in August, I was included in BuzzFeed’s list of 7 Millennial Influencers to Follow in 2018.
 A week later I was showcased in Influencive’s Top 25 Most Influencive Influencers of 2017, and a month after that I was featured in an article by New Theory for the Top 40 Millennial Influencers to Follow in 2018.